The Tears I Didn’t Cry, the Sadness I Ignored

-- It is a strategy of self-protection.
-If I hide my sadness and pain, I will avoid looking like a victim to others – showing my emotional pain is showing vulnerability and losing control, and that is something that not everyone will accept or can handle.
+- It’s a strategy of self-protection.
+If I hide my sadness and pain, I’ll avoid looking like a victim to others – showing my emotional pain is showing vulnerability and losing control, and that’s something that not everyone will accept or can handle.

 - Emotional ignorance.
 It may surprise you, but there are people who, for whatever reason, have not been exposed to suffering, failure, or disappointment.
 For example, consider many of the youths in today’s society, educated in a culture that covers every one of their needs, where they develop a very low tolerance for daily frustrations.
-If they experienced loss or failure of something important to them, the most likely result would be their feeling overwhelmed or simply “locked.”
+If they experienced loss or failure of something important to them, the most likely result would be they’d feel overwhelmed or simply ‘locked’.
 In those situations, people simply opt for denial or emotional support.

-The tears you do not cry today will be unfathomable voids tomorrow.
+The tears you don’t cry today will be unfathomable voids tomorrow.
 Unacknowledged sadness brings you closer and closer to the edge of an abyss into which you could fall in the form of illness or trauma.

 How should we face sadness and disappointments?

-We have to realize that happiness does not come with a guaranteed duration.
+We have to realize that happiness doesn’t come with a guaranteed duration.
 Acceptance of the present moment, with all of its gray tones, is as good way to live with greater integrity and emotional balance, where sadness is taken on as a part of life and of our growth.

 Sometimes we have the ability to separate our inner reality from external reality.
 The reason for this?
 We disconnect from our emotions and from inner selves, hiding behind a mask of well-being.
 But then come the migraines, the fatigue, and muscle pains that we cover up with painkillers, not knowing that they are symptoms.

-Symptoms of unhappiness, of tears we did not cry when we should have, of sadness we refused to acknowledge and manage – symptoms that have now taken us hostage.
+Symptoms of unhappiness, of tears we didn’t cry when we should’ve done, of sadness we refused to acknowledge and manage – symptoms that have now taken us hostage.